Thingy:53: Matter weather station

-This Matter weather station application demonstrates the usage of the Matter application layer to build a weather station device.
+This Matter weather station application demonstrates the usage of the Matter application layer to build a weather station device using the Nordic Thingy:53.
 Such a device lets you remotely gather different kinds of data using the device sensors, such as temperature, air pressure, and relative humidity.
-The device works as a Matter accessory device, meaning it can be paired and controlled remotely over a Matter network built on top of a low-power, 802.15.4 Thread network.
+The device works as a Matter accessory device, meaning it can be paired and controlled remotely over a Matter network built on top of a low-power, 802.15.4 Thread or 802.11ax (Wi-Fi 6) network.
 You can use this application as a reference for creating your own application.

 The application uses a single button for controlling the device state.
 The weather station device is periodically performing temperature, air pressure, and relative humidity measurements.
 The measurement results are stored in the device memory and can be read using the Matter controller.
 The controller communicates with the weather station device over the Matter protocol using Zigbee Cluster Library (ZCL).
 The library describes data measurements within the proper clusters that correspond to the measurement type.

 The application supports over-the-air (OTA) device firmware upgrade (DFU) using one of the two following protocols:

 Matter OTA update protocol that uses the Matter operational network for querying and downloading a new firmware image.

 Simple Management Protocol (SMP) over Bluetooth LE.
 In this case, the DFU can be done either using a smartphone application or a PC command line tool.
 Note that this protocol is not part of the Matter specification.

 In both cases, MCUboot secure bootloader is used to apply the new firmware image.
 For information about how to upgrade the device firmware using a PC or a mobile, see the Updating the device firmware section.